chpc-tech-eval/scc/tutorial3/README.md

 - [ ] Install, configure and use Lmod.
 - [ ] Understand some of the fundamental considerations around optimizing HPL.
 - [ ] Understand the pros and cons of compiling libraries from source.
-- [ ] Install and make use of Intel's OneAPI framework to run HPL.
+- [ ] Install and make use of Intel's oneAPI framework to run HPL.
 - [ ] Understand theoretical system peak performance.
 - [ ] Appreciate the significance of the Top500 list and bencmarking.
 - [ ] Standup and Configure a Second Compute Node, and running applications across a cluster.